 A resistor provides heat to the water inside the kettle by turning electricity into heat.

 Comparison of Electric Kettles and Stove Top Kettles

 In terms of functionality, electric and stovetop kettles have a few main differences.
 In addition to comparing their attributes, here is a table listing the differences between them, which you can use as a comparison tool.

 - Electric kettles are faster than anything else when it comes to time.
 It heats and boils water faster.
-To bring several gallons of water to a boil on an electric kettle does not take long.
+To bring several gallons of water to a boil in an electric kettle does not take long.

-- They are portable and travel-friendly than stove kettles.
+- They are more portable and travel-friendly than stove kettles.
 You can use this device in your dormitory, at work, in the factory or office, or you can plug it in while traveling on a train or boat.

 - With the electric kettle’s automatic shut-off design, there will never be excess boiling or overflowing of water.
 Further, electric kettles don’t heat up on the outside and have heat-resistant handles.
 Compared to stovetop kettles, you have less chance of burning yourself.